YU-MITC/moodle-mod_kalmediares/README.md

 * In some browsers, preview window (modal window) cannot receive MPEG-DASH/HLS/HDS streaming data.
 And, if Kaltura server employs HTTPS and users embed their media into web sites employs HTTP, Kaltura players cannot receive streaming data.
 For local_yumymedia and mod_kalmediaassign, we recommend Kaltura players which receive video using progressive download.

-Change log of YU Kaltura Media Assignment
+Change log of YU Kaltura Media Resource
 ------

 Version 3.0.0